 Businesses are too dependent on sales to move inventory, and we—as consumers—have become addicted to them.
 Department stores are some of the worst offenders.
 Do they even sell anything at full price?
 If they do, you would know better than to ever buy it.

 We agree with Kevin’s post on why Mizzen + Main doesn’t discount.
 Let’s stop playing games and have an honest conversation about what stuff costs and why you should buy it.

 We sell our bags online directly to you to manage costs.
-As a vertical commerce brand, Tortuga can make highly technical packs with the best components on the market.
+As a direct-to-consumer brand, Tortuga can make highly technical packs with the best components on the market.
 If we had to sell our bags at retail, they would cost twice as much.
-This pricing power lets us control the product and messaging.
-We don’t have to be dependent on parasitic business models that profit by selling other brands’ products as a discount.
+We don’t have to depend on parasitic business models that destroy brands by constantly discounting them.

 A Day to Skip Work-Life Integration

 The most important business reason that we don’t do Black Friday sales is the human side of the business.

 I didn’t fully appreciate this until Taylor, our Marketing Director, explained what a typical Black Friday looked like at her old job working with retail clients:

 - 8:00 PM, Thanksgiving: Say goodbye to family.
 I need a good night’s sleep before tomorrow.